Grace Soyinka

 Abeokuta, the ruler backed by the colonial authorities.
 They withheld the taxes, and eventually the Alake abdicated.
 The union, which had a membership of 20,000 women, eventually evolved into the national organisation the Nigerian Women's Union.

 She grew up in the household of her grandfather, the clergyman and composer Josiah Ransome-Kuti.
-Her mother, Rev. Ransome-Kuti's first daughter, Anne Lape Iyabode Ransome-Kuti, married Mr. Jenkins-Harrison.
-In childhood Grace Eniola had been sent to live with her grandparents, uncles and aunts, all of whom she was very close to.
+Her mother, Rev. Ransome-Kuti's first daughter, Anne Lape Iyabode Ransome-Kuti, married a Mr. Jenkins-Harrison.
+In childhood Grace Eniola had been sent to live with her grandparents, uncles and aunts, to all of whom she was close.
 She is often erroneously referred to as Rev. Ransome-Kuti's daughter.
 She married Samuel Ayodele Soyinka, an Anglican minister.
 The second of their seven children was Wole Soyinka, writer and 1986 winner of the Nobel Prize in literature.
-Wole Soyinka gives an account of his parents' home life and his mother’s activism in his 1981 memoir Ake: the years of childhood.
-He called Grace "Wild Christian" in reference to her devout Anglicanism.
+Wole Soyinka gives an account of his parents' home life and his mother’s activism in his 1981 memoir Aké: The Years of Childhood.
+In it, he called Grace "Wild Christian", in reference to her devout Anglicanism.

-She died in 1983, at the age of 75, but was described as very energetic into her seventies, entertaining her relatives with singing and dancing.
+She died in 1983, at the age of 75.